uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 [The pins](https://pinout.xyz/) on a Raspberry Pi can be referenced numerically in multiple ways.
 This is known as pinmode.
 To use the RFID reading capabilities of Pummeluff at the same time, it is necessary to change the pinmode to Board from BCM in the gpio_handler and mcp_watcher files to avoid errors caused by conflicting modes.[^16]
-Since we aren't using this the RFID reader at the moment, we have commented out the sections where this code gets called and used BCM mode.
+Since we aren't using this the RFID reader at the moment, we have commented out the sections where this ```tag_reader``` gets called and used BCM mode.

 ## Notes
 ### Speaker Bonnet